 3 scallions, whites cut in 1 inch pieces, greens thinly sliced

-Soak dried shiitake mushrooms in hot water until rehydrated and soft enough to pulse in a food processor or chop into very small pieces, set aside.
-I sometimes add a splash of soy sauce in the water at this point to give the mushrooms extra flavor)
+Soak dried shiitake mushrooms in hot water until rehydrated and soft enough to pulse in a food processor or chop into very small pieces. set aside.
+You can add a splash of soy sauce in the water at this point to give the mushrooms extra flavor.

 Boil tofu briefly in salted water, use a colander if you’d like to keep it from breaking, set aside.
 This is so that the cubes have a better texture and retain their shape more during cooking.

-Heat up a basicchili oil* in a hot wok, add minced garlic and ginger and fry until fragrant.
+Heat up chili oil in a hot wok, add minced garlic and ginger and fry until fragrant.
 You can also use regular oil if you want it less spicy.
-Add mushroom, doubanjiang, Sichuan Chili Crisp, fermented black beans and whole Sichuan pepper, and fry quickly to avoid burning
+Add mushroom, doubanjiang, Sichuan Chili Crisp, fermented black soybeans and whole Sichuan pepper, and fry quickly to avoid burning